 A plumbing leak can be a very serious thing.
 When left undetected, leaks can be particularly devastating.
-Which is why it is so important to be proactive with leak detection, and make repairs as soon as a leak is detected.
-Leaks are one of the most common plumbing problems, and often occur from normal wear and tear.
+This is why it is so important to be proactive with leak detection and make repairs as soon as a leak is detected.
+Leaks are one of the most common plumbing problems and often occur from normal wear and tear.
 Regular plumbing maintenance is the best way to keep leaks at bay.
 Here are some of the dangers of undetected leaks.

 High Water Bill